wolfSSL/wolfssl-examples/psk/tutorial-tcp-psk.md

 1. Include the fcntl.h header file.
 This is needed for some of the constants that will be used when dealing with non blocking on the socket.
     ``#include <fcntl.h>``

-2. After accept has found a client and an ssl object has been made and associated with the clients socket then call the CyaSSL function to set CyaSSL in non blocking mode.
+2. After accept has found a client and an ssl object has been made and associated with the clients socket then call the wolfSSL function to set wolfSSL in non blocking mode.
 This is done using the following function call.
-    ``CyaSSL_set_using_nonblock(ssl, 1);``
+    ``wolfSSL_set_using_nonblock(ssl, 1);``

-3. Immediately after setting CyaSSL to use non blocking, the socket that the client is connected on needs to also be set up to be non blocking.
+3. Immediately after setting wolfSSL to use non blocking, the socket that the client is connected on needs to also be set up to be non blocking.
 This is done using the included fcntl.h and making the following function call.

     ``fcntl(*sockfd, F_SETFL, O_NONBLOCK);``